awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 You have now created a mixed instances Auto Scaling group!

 ### Challenges
-Given the configuration we used above, try to answer the following questions.
+Given the configuration you used above, try to answer the following questions.
 Click to expand and see the answers.

 {{%expand "1.
 How may Spot Instance pools does the Auto Scaling group consider when applying Spot diversification?" %}}